Grab FREE Ebook on Getting the First 1K Visits To Your Website

-- My advice is you target websites and blogs in your Niche and those with a relatively moderate domain authority for easier acceptance.
+- I advise you to target websites and blogs in your Niche and those with a relatively moderate domain authority for easier acceptance.
 There are fewer chances that high authority sites will accept your guest posting proposal.

 - Another added advantage of guest posting is getting referral traffic from the host blogs where you publish your guest post.

 - Ensure you write guest blogs to the best of your efforts and perfection.
 Write as if you were writing for your blog.
-Ensure that the readers who will stumble across your content on the other sites will have the urge to check out your content.
+Ensure that the readers who stumble across your content on the other sites will be urged to check out your content.
 This is one of the simplest ways to get some loyal readers by tapping into the readership audience of the blog for which you have guest posted.

 Domain Authority V URL Rating